django-graph-api/django-graph-api/README.rst

 If you need help with something, that's totally fine.
 Do what you can and then ask for what you need!
 Just be aware that there may be a delay before someone comes along who has time to provide it.

-If you'd like to chat about django graph api, join us on slack! <slack channel url>

 Code of conduct
 ---------------